ga4gh-discovery/ga4gh-case-discovery/result_structure/README.md

 The `components` object (within the the `meta` object) must only contain response meta components.

 The `acknowledgments` response meta component has only one required property which is `terms`.
-The remainng properties are defined in the JSON Schema file for this component.
+The remaining properties are defined in the JSON Schema file for this component.

 ### CollectionComponents object

 The `collectionComponents` object contains summary or statistical information about the results.
-Collection components may include information about results which are not returned as records in the response.
+Collection components may include information about results which are not returned as `records` in the `results` response.

-In the above example, there are no individual records returned, however the collection components used communicate that records exist for the search, and the number of records.
+In the above example, there are no individual `records` returned, however the collection components used communicate that records exist for the search, along with the number of records.
 This is similar to the Beacon response.

 The `collectionComponents` object must only contain collection components.

 ### Records object

-The `records` property is an array of objects, where each object represents an individaul record, made up of record components and optional result meta components.
+The `records` property is an array of objects, where each object represents an individual record, made up of record components and optional result meta components.

 In the above example, there are no records returned for the search.
-Here is an example of a `records` array with some components.
+Below is an example of a `records` array with some components.

 ```javascript